-Factbox-Whats and whys of the EU-China investment agreement
+FACTBOX-Whats and whys of the EU-China investment agreement

-BRUSSELS (Reuters) - The European Union and China agreed an investment pact on Wednesday, which Brussels believes will help redress what it sees as imbalanced economic ties.
-[L8N2JA16T]
+BRUSSELS, Dec 30 (Reuters) - The European Union and China agreed an investment pact on Wednesday, which Brussels believes will help redress what it sees as imbalanced economic ties.

 Here are the main points of the agreement and its timing.